Installing Adams 2010 versions on Windows 7

 |Adams (2010) - Adams Installation|

-Is there anything different about installing Adams 2010 (or MD 2010) on Windows 7 as compared to Windows XP?
+Is there anything different about installing Adams 2010 (or MD 2010) on Windows 7 as compared to Windows XP operating system?

 Windows 7 (as well as Windows Vista) have somewhat more stringent security than does Windows XP.
-As a result the installation procedure is slightly different.
+Consequently, the installation procedure is slightly different.

 Note that you must install the 64-bit version of Adams on Windows 7 x64.
 (Windows XP x64 will allow 32-bit Adams but Windows 7 x64 will not.)
 Of course, you must install 32-bit Adams on the 32-bit version of Windows 7.